rsdoiel/antenna/archives/2025/science_and_technology_2025.08.md

 ## FYI: An appeals court may kill a GNU GPL software license

-date: 2025-02-27, updated: 2025-02-27, from: The Register (UK I.T.
+date: 2025-02-27, updated: 2025-02-28, from: The Register (UK I.T.
 News)

-<h4>Defense of FOSS licensing rests on the shoulders of a guy in Virginia</h4> <p>At some point in the months ahead, the United States Court of Appeals for the Ninth Circuit will consider an effort to reverse a California federal district court&#39;s decision in <em>Neo4j v.
+<h4>Defense of FOSS licensing rests on the shoulders of a guy in Virginia</h4> <p><strong>Updated</strong>  At some point in the months ahead, the United States Court of Appeals for the Ninth Circuit will consider an effort to reverse a California federal district court&#39;s decision in <em>Neo4j v.
 PureThink</em>.…</p>

 <br>